mariosotil/river-framework/README.md

 Hi,

-This is a Workflow Application Framework in a **VERY EARLY development stage**.
+This is a Workflow Application Framework in an **EARLY development stage**.
 This version only has the following features:

 - Version 0.1
   - It is using IBM Notes as NoSQL server